qba73/habit/README.md

 ## Storing data

-`habctl` persists data in a file storage.
-If you want to configure `habctl` where to locate the file store, export the ENV variable `$XDG_DATA_HOME`.
-If the env var is not exported `habctl` will create file store in user's `$HOME` directory.
+`habit` persists data in a file storage.
+If you want to configure `habit` where to locate the file store, export the ENV variable `$XDG_DATA_HOME`.
+If the env var is not exported `habit` will create file store in user's `$HOME` directory.

 ## Using `go install`